zwickl/pygot/README.txt

 I highly recommend Dendropy for your phylogenetic computing needs!

 -The matplotlib library (http://matplotlib.org/) is required for making any figures.
-This can be non-trivial to get installed, and downloading an installer package for your system generally seems to work better than using easy_install or pip.
-The pygot setup script will not attempt to install this for you.
+This can be non-trivial to get installed, and the pygot setup script will not attempt to install it for you.
+Using a python manager like anaconda or miniconda are good options for installing matplotlib.
+Otherwise, download an installer package for your system, rather than trying to use easy_install or pip.

 -The block-shift related functions have no external dependencies.